 Type of Salt

 There are certain ingredients that can cause a soap to sweat.
-In general, a high mineral content like that in dead sea salt and epsom salt can make the bars sweat ridiculously.
+In general, a high mineral content like that in dead sea salt and Epsom salt can make the bars sweat ridiculously.
 You don’t want that.
 There are many beneficial minerals in sea salt, Himalayan salt, etc. Choose those instead.

 Curing and Slicing

 The salt in these bars make it set up fast.
 You need to have your essential oils or colorants ready and add them before adding the salt.
 After incorporating the salt really well, pour into your mold.
 If you have a divided mold (no cutting required) then your life will be a lot easier!
 I pour mine and wait 3-4 hours for it to harden, then remove from the mold.
-In my experience, you do not need to incubate it for 24 hours unless the salt content is 50% or lower.
+In my experience, you do not need to insulate it for 24 hours unless the salt content is 50% or lower.

 If you are using a slab mold (cutting required after curing) then the oven method may be your best bet.
 No, this is NOT hot processing.
 You will want to put your oven on its lowest setting (mine is 170 degrees F).
 After you pour your soap in the slab mold, put it in your oven and turn the oven off.
 This will keep it soft enough as it continues to process, allowing you to remove it and still be able to slice it.
 After 3 hours check to see if it is hard enough to cut.
 If so, remove it and slice it.
-Waiting 24 hours would make it very difficult to cut, probably making it crumble in your effort.
+Waiting 24 hours would make it very difficult to cut, making it crumble in your effort.

 Want Specific Recipes?